echavemann/learnsomething/README.md

 # Part 4: Making things fasterer

 ## Scenario
-Make the code faster.
-And then make it fasterer.
+An intern has made a function to calculate all the unique prime factors for numbers in range of 2 through 1000 as part of their work.
+However, their code is extrememly slow and has been causing major slippage issues.
+You, after proving your knowledge through the previous steps are now tasked with optimizing their code.

 ## Instructions
+- [ ] OPTIONAL: Run the initial code to see the time.
-- [ ] Modify the given code until executor does more than <smaller number> operations.
+- [ ] Optimize the given code to run below .3 seconds for prime factors in the range of 2-1000.
 - [ ] PR this change.
-- [ ] Modify (if needed) until executor does more than <bigger number> operations.
+- [ ] Make it so the code runs below .01 seconds for prime factors in the range of 2-1000.
 - [ ] PR.